-A 180-hour clinical experience taken concurrently with ES 412, ES 430, ES 420 or ES 425, performed in grades 9-12 under the supervision of a certified teacher with a minimum of three years experience and the college supervisor.
-Required fee of \$200.
+Taken concurrently with ES 300 and performed in grades 6, 7, or 8 under the supervision of a certified teacher with a minimum of three years of teaching experience and the college supervisor.
+Student must have a pre-service certificate issued by the Georgia Professional Standards Commission.
+Required fee of \$150.